metricly/metricly-docs/content/api/api-users.md

 ### Response Body

-The following Response Body includes the only active user in the example environment.
+The following response body includes the only active user in the example environment.

 ```
 {